Adidas to sell some Yeezy shoes and donate proceeds to charities months after Kanye West split

 WASHINGTON (AP) — After months wrestling over the fate of milions of unsold Yeezy shoes, Adidas said Thursday it will sell a portion of its remaining inventory and donate the proceeds to charitable organizations.

-At Adidas’ annual shareholders meeting, CEO Bjorn Gulden said the company had spent months trying to find solutions.
-He said the company spoke to nongovernmental organization and groups that were harmed by Ye’s comments and actions.
+At Adidas’ annual shareholders’ meeting, CEO Bjorn Gulden said the company had spent months trying to find solutions.
+He said the company spoke to nongovernmental organizations and groups that were harmed by Ye’s comments and actions.

 “Burning those shoes cannot be the solution,” Gulden said, adding that Adidas will try to sell part of the remaining Yeezy inventory and “donate money to the organizations that help us and were harmed by what Ye said.”